 After leaving Atlantic Records to work on her own, Scher took an eclectic approach to typography which became extremely influential in design.
-She founded her own com- pany, Koppel & Scher, with business partner Terry Koppel, before eventually landing as principal at Pentagram, where she remains today.
+She founded her own company, Koppel & Scher, with business partner Terry Koppel, before eventually landing as principal at Pentagram, where she remains today.

-In 1994, Scher was the first designer to create a new identity and promotional graphics system for The Public Theater, a program that, according to Pentagram, influenced much of the graphic design created for theatrical promotion and for cultural institu- tions in general.
+In 1994, Scher was the first designer to create a new identity and promotional graphics system for The Public Theater, a program that, according to Pentagram, graphic design created for theatrical promotion and for cultural institutions in general.
 Furthermore, her graphic identities for Citibank and Tiffany & Co. have become case studies for the contemporary regeneration of American brands.